pca3press/ai_forge_binaries/README.md

 | chapter14_sim_v7_linux_amd64     | 0.603      | 130872.31  |

 💬 We’d love to see how the simulation performs on your machine — especially on high-core-count systems or newer architectures!

+⚠️ macOS Users: If version 5 doesn't run on your machine, simply comment it out in chapter14_benchmark.sh to generate a clean results table without it.

 👉 [📣 Post your benchmark results here](https://github.com/pca3press/ai_forge_binaries/discussions/2)